-The National FFA Organization embraces the idea of giving back to our communities.
-The last line of the FFA motto “Living to Serve”, signifies the vital role service plays in our organization.
+The National FFA Organization embraces the idea of building stronger communities.
+The last line of the FFA motto, “Living to Serve,” signifies the vital role service plays in our organization.

 Types of Service

 In an effort to create a common language around service engagement, below you will find information about community service and service-learning and the three types of activities that can occur in both forms of service engagement.